 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-We now follow Scales Beck all the way to Scales Tarn and the path is very clear
+The path follow Scales Beck from above all the way to Scales Tarn and the path is very clear.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View